 Research Area: Cognition and Cognitive Neuroscience

 My ongoing research is investigating how humans combine multiple sensory cues during spatial navigation.
 I also study how people construct and retrieve memories of the environment.
 As part of these endeavors, I develop experiments in immersive virtual reality and employ behavioral and computational modeling techniques.
 I'm also collaborating with researchers at Johns Hopkins University to develop a diagnostic tool for individuals with vestibular impairments.
 I did my undergraduate studies at the University of Louisville, where I worked with the Learning and Performance lab to develop exploratory learning approaches to classroom instruction.
-In my spare time, I like to peruse RateYourMusic in search of new albums to listen to, compete in local dart leagues, and blowup strangers online in Warzone.
+In my spare time, I like to work out, read, and do everything within my willpower to contain my excitement for Baldur's Gate 3.

 Newman, P. M. & McNamara, T. P. (2021).
 Integration of visual landmark cues in spatial memory.
 Psychological Research.
 DOI:10.1007/s00426-021-01581-8

 Newman, P. M., Cox, G. E., & McNamara, T. P. (2020).
 A computational cognitive model of judgments of relative direction.
 Cognition.
 DOI:10.1016/j.cognition.2020.104559

 Newman, P. M. & McNamara, T. P. (2020).
 A comparison of methods of assessing cue combination during navigation.
 Behavior Research Methods.
 DOI:10.3758/s13428-020-01451-y

 Ciurea, S. A., Maxcey, A. M., & Newman, P. M. (2020).
 Why do we choke under pressure?
 Frontiers for Young Minds.
 8:56